16 Candle Alternatives That Still Provide Relaxing Scents & Great Light

 An essential oil diffuser is an electric apparatus that has a compartment to add the essential oil.
 When switched on, the oil is broken down and released as steam from an outlet at the top.

-Most essential oil diffusers are expensive, but they also act as humidifiers and are ideal for aromatherapy.
+Most essential oil diffusers are expensive, but they also act as humidifier alternatives and are ideal for aromatherapy.
 They're a less smokey version of incense, in my opinion.

 Incense is another lovely option to make your room more fragrant.
 They smell great and the scent can help you unwind after a long, tiring day.